top of page

 Our story

-We’re an interdisciplinary group of scholars, researchers, educators, engineers and privacy advocates dedicated to protecting the sovereignty of education systems as they becomes increasingly dependent on digital, data-intensive and algorithmic systems.
+The EDDS Institute for Education (EDDS) brings together an interdisciplinary group of scholars, researchers, educators, engineers and privacy advocates dedicated to protecting the sovereignty of education systems as they become increasingly dependent on Artificial Intelligence (AI): digital, data-intensive and algorithmic systems.

-EDDS works with our College of Expert Reviewers enlightened educators, education authorities and ethical education technology providers to pilot and put in place systems of education technology evaluation and certification.
+EDDS works with enlightened educators, education authorities and ethical education technology providers to pilot and put in place systems of education technology (edtech) evaluation and certification.

 We work at the intersection of research, development and advocacy:

-Creating a safer Internet: As part of a multidisciplinary European consortium, TRUSTEE, our team members are developing a privacy preserving method for the safe exchange and analysis of data, funded by the EU’s Horizon and UKRI/Innovate UK.
+As part of a multidisciplinary European consortium, TRUSTEE, our team members are developing privacy-enhanced methodology and instruments for the safe exchange and processing of data, funded by the EU’s Horizon and UKRI/Innovate UK.

-Gathering pedagogic evidence: As part of the EI Quality Evaluation Framework, our international consortium of partners including the Education Alliance Finland, WikIT AS Norway, and WhatWorked Education, gathers evidence, assesses and evaluates edtech products across pedagogic and impact assessment criteria.
+• Gathering pedagogic evidence: As part of the EI Quality Evaluation Framework, our international consortium of partners including the Education Alliance Finland, and WhatWorked Education, gathers evidence, assesses and evaluates edtech products across pedagogic and impact assessment criteria.
 Our partners consider teachers’ and students’ voices in what edtech products provide value to the classroom.

-Developing cybersecurity frameworks: With the collaboration of international organisations, school districts, and security experts from the US, Australia, UK, EU, and New Zealand, we have addressed the needs for a unique cybersecurity framework (GESS) for the education sector, which is the basis of evaluating edtech products.
+• Developing cybersecurity frameworks: With the collaboration of international organisations, school districts, and security experts from the US, Australia, UK, EU, and New Zealand, we work closely to provide evidence, develop necessary tools and address the needs for a unique cybersecurity framework (GESS) for the education sector, which is the basis of evaluating edtech products.

-Advocating for policy change: Through continuous participation at policy level with international organisations and policymakers, we have embarked on advocacy for meaningful and strict governance of the digitisation of education and for the protection of educational institutions’ sovereignty and children’s rights to quality education.
+• Advocating for policy change: Through continuous participation at policy level with international organisations, educators and policymakers, we have advocate for meaningful and strict governance of the digitisation of education and for the protection of educational institutions’ sovereignty and children’s rights to quality education.

-Evolving policy and products in real time: As our partnerships and collaborations expand, we are constantly updating the EDDS framework, and are currently supporting the development of a wellbeing of children and teachers framework in digital education, as well as on algorithmic fairness impact assessments.
+• Evolving policy and products in real time: As our partnerships and collaborations grow, we continuously update the EDDS framework.
+We are presently involved in developing a framework for the wellbeing of children and teachers in digital education, as well as conducting impact assessments on algorithmic fairness.

 Stay tuned, more is coming!